camunda/camunda-docs-manual/content/update/minor/712-to-713/_index.md

 1. For Developers: [Changes in Cockpit](#changes-in-cockpit)
 1. For developers: [Deployment-Aware Batch Operations](#deployment-aware-batch-operations)
 1. For developers: [Historic Process Instance Variables on Asynchronous Instantiation](#historic-process-instance-variables-on-asynchronous-instantiation)
+1. For administrators and developers: [Oracle JDBC Driver Removed from Camunda Docker Images](#oracle-jdbc-driver-removed-from-camunda-docker-images)

 This guide covers mandatory migration steps as well as optional considerations for the initial configuration of new functionality included in Camunda BPM 7.13.